arthurkang123/juniper-networks-internship/README.md

-# juniper-networks-internship
+# Juniper Networks Internship

-Juniper Networks Internship Work
+- Juniper Networks Internship Work
+- Final Poster presented to the leadership and to all engineers